-Fishing watercraft (if required): float tubes and/or fully-equipped professional fishing raft
+Fishing watercraft (if required) such as float tubes & fins and/or fully-equipped professional fishing raft

-Personal clothing and other items of a personal nature (See What Should I Bring? below)
+Personal clothing and other items of a personal nature (See #5 below)

-Applicable county taxes for guided tours, processing fees and gratuities for guides & instructors (see What about Tipping below)
+Applicable county taxes for guided fishing, card processing fees and gratuities for guides & instructors (see What about Tipping – #8 below)